|London's International News Service reported in January of 1946 that American soldiers' wives who

 But the U.S. Military certainly made it easy for irresponsible G.I.s to have casual sex with German

-titled "Pregnant Frauleins Are Warned!" explaining that the U.S. Army was not responsible for the
+article titled "Pregnant Frauleins Are Warned!" explaining that the U.S. Army was not responsible

-sexual relationships of its personnel and: "Girls who are expecting a child fathered by an American
+for the sexual relationships of its personnel and: "Girls who are expecting a child fathered by an

-soldier will be provided with no assistance by the American Army ...
-If the soldier denies paternity,
+American soldier will be provided with no assistance by the American Army ...
+If the soldier denies

-United States, his address in not to be communicated to the woman in question.
-Claims for child
+already in the United States, his address in not to be communicated to the woman in question.
+Claims

 Meanwhile, in Austria, the Soviets in Vienna were not only raping but also starving their victims to